Changing from a sole trader to a limited company

 If you change from being a sole trader to a limited company, it is important to remember that you will have extra responsibilities.
 You will:

-- Be required to submit annual financial records to Companies House
+- Be required to submit annual financial records to Companies House (instead of HMRC)

 - Need to appoint a company secretary - someone who will keep an eye on what is happening within your business and be prepared to countersign paperwork